Santosh-Shetkar/particle41/Optional tasks/githubaction.md

 ## Github Action to Build and Push image to image registry

-Using this github workflow you can build images and push it to image registry using github action
+Using this github workflow you can build images and push it to image registry using github action.

+Store your image registry username and password in github as a secret.

 .github/workflow